merssith/TMDB-Back/README.md

 ## API Documentation

-The documentation is not complete as it is still in the development phase.
-Come back soon for more updates ;)

 <p align="center"><img src="https://cdn.shopify.com/s/files/1/0057/5668/2355/files/Postman-logo-orange-2021_1155x.png?v=1637252529" alt="Logo" width="40%"></p>

 Detailed documentation of all API methods can be found <a href="https://documenter.getpostman.com/view/18263083/2s8YzXuKbR" target="_blank">HERE</a>.
 You can also download the complete [Postman collection](https://api.postman.com/collections/18263083-b6ad1532-24d9-44f3-b3e7-911f5d98fd47?access_key=PMAT-01GMBRCG6ZRG0ZDVPP3AHYZW6C).